troystribling/SimpleFutures/README.md

 public func futureStream<T>(method: (@escaping (T) -> Void) -> Void) -> FutureStream<T>
 ```

-Adding a `futureStream` interface to existing code is simple.
+Adding a `FutureStream` interface to existing code is simple using `futureStream`.
 Consider the following class with an asynchronous request taking a completion block,

 ```swift
 class TestStreamRequester {